 A Renewed Sense Of Peace And Togetherness With Your Child Is Possible

-If you’re a parent who struggles to mitigate conflict, defiance, and aggression in your child/children, behavioral therapy at Eddins Counseling can give you and your family the skills you need to cope and create harmony.
-To learn more about how we can help or to schedule an appointment with one of our child behavioral therapists, please contact us.
+If you’re a parent who struggles to mitigate conflict, defiance, and aggression in your child/children, behavioral therapy and parent coaching can give you and your family the skills you need to cope and create harmony.
+Contact us below to learn more about how we can help or to schedule an appointment with one of our child behavioral therapists.